OFCDEV/Weather-Detector/README.md

 # Weather-Detector
-Weather detect website using HTML,CSS and JavaScript
+Weather detecting website using HTML,CSS and JavaScript